MarcoLizza/mode13h.dev/_posts/2015-05-13-coroutines-scheduler-in-lua.md

 --
 -- Creates a new thread bound to the passed function [procedure].
-If passed -- the [priority] argument indicates the thread priority (higher values -- means lower priority), otherwhise sets it to zero as a default.
+If passed -- the [priority] argument indicates the thread priority (higher values -- means lower priority), otherwise sets it to zero as a default.
 -- The thread is initially suspended and will wake up on the next -- [scheduler.pulse()] call.
 --